Weather app

 ⚖️ Pros & Cons Analysis

-• ❌ The Bad: The high density of animated backgrounds and background data reloading may impact battery performance on older devices.
+• ❌ The Bad: The "underground" background processes required for real-time updates may impact battery longevity on older hardware.

 🛠️ Room for Improvement